DCGS-SS/DCGS-SS.github.io/_posts/2018-09-06-A-new-start-to-the-new-year.md

   </tr>
   <tr>
     <td class="title">Target for this lesson?</td>
-    <td class="desc">To start afresh and delete the old repository, and create a new one, and make some changes.</td>
+    <td class="desc">To start afresh and delete the old repository, create a new one, and make some changes.</td>
   </tr>
   <tr>
     <td class="title">Did I reach my target? </td>